addyosmani/backbone-fundamentals/README.md

 $.mobile.changePage( url , { transition: effect}, reverse, changeHash );
 ```

-In the above sample, `url` can refer to a URL or a hash identifier to navigate to, `effect` is simply the transition effect to animate the page in with and the final two parameters decide the direction for the transition (`reverse`) and whether or not the hash in the address bar should be updated (`changeHash`).
+In the above sample, `url` can refer to a URL or a hash identifier to navigate to, `effect` is simply the transition effect to animate the page.
+The final two parameters decide the direction for the transition (`reverse`) and whether or not the hash in the address bar should be updated (`changeHash`).
 With respect to the latter, I typically set this to false to avoid managing two sources for hash updates, but feel free to set this to true if you're comfortable doing so.

-**Note:** For some parallel work being done to explore how well the jQuery Mobile Router plugin works with Backbone, you may be interested in checking out https://github.com/Filirom1/jquery-mobile-backbone-requirejs.
+**Note:** For some parallel work being done to explore how well the jQuery Mobile Router plugin works with Backbone, you may be interested in checking out [this project](https://github.com/Filirom1/jquery-mobile-backbone-requirejs).

 ###Practical: A Backbone, RequireJS/AMD app with jQuery Mobile